orderbird/coding-challenge-test-automation/README.md

 ## 3. add a readme to your repo
 So after your hard work please tell us how we would setup our local environment to fire up your test suite.

+# Submitting your solution
+* Send a link to your repo to tech-challenge@orderbird.com
+* Do not remove the git information, so we can easily review your changes
+* Do not fork this repository